Dahvd/amazon-clone/README.md

 This is a project I built to understand react context api along with firebase/firestore authentication.
 In the project directory, you can run:

-#npm start
+# Use
+`npm start`

-Runs the app in the development mode.
+This runs the app in the development mode where you can open it on your browser with http://localhost:3000
-Open http://localhost:3000 to view it in your browser.

-The page will reload when you make changes.
-You may also see any lint errors in the console.

-npm test
-Launches the test runner in the interactive watch mode.
-See the section about running tests for more information.